EFTEC/AutoLoadOne/README.md

 :white_check_mark: Support CLI and Web-UI.
 :white_check_mark: It doesn't require APCU, lock files or cache.
 :white_check_mark: It´s compatible with practically any project, including a project that uses Composer's autoload.
-:white_check_mark: PSR-0, PSR-4, and practically  any specification, since you don't need to use any special configuration or standard.
+:white_check_mark: It's compatible with PSR-0, PSR-4, and practically  any specification, since you don't need to use any special configuration or standard.
 :white_check_mark: It allows libraries outside of the project folder.
 For example /someuser/myproject/ allows to include libraries from the folder /otheruser/library/
+:red_check_mark: It doesn't require APCU, lock files or cache.
 :white_check_mark: It allows compression without impacting the runtime.

 ## Getting started